 4. Handling incomplete pre-arrival preparations

-If a guest arrives without completing the online check-in process or downloading their Hotel Pass, the kiosk will detect this and offer alternatives.
+The efficiency of self-service kiosks at the airline's check-in line can inspire similar solutions for handling incomplete pre-arrival preparations.
 It will prompt guests to fill in their family name to receive a new email for online check-in, allowing them to complete the preparations on their mobile devices.

 After obtaining their Hotel Pass, guests can return to the kiosk to scan it and finish the process.
 This method lets guests complete the check-in comfortably using their device in the lobby instead of at a public kiosk.